Blog/

 The real barrier is context.

-The real barrier is whether the system has enough context to understand what the question actually means in practice.
+Language ambiguity matters.
+The deeper barrier is whether the system has enough context to understand what the question actually means in practice.

 Most analytics platforms were built around discrete events.
 A click.
 A page view.
 A transaction.
 An error.
 These are useful signals, but they are fragments.

-To answer “why did conversion drop?” confidently, a system needs more than an event stream.
+To confidently answer why conversion dropped, a system needs more than isolated events.
 It needs to see the behavioral path that led to the drop.
 It needs to detect hesitation.
 It needs to recognize friction patterns like rage clicks or dead clicks.
 It needs to understand whether performance degraded.
 It needs to know whether users encountered validation issues that never surfaced clearly in a dashboard.

 Without that context, the system will still return an answer.
 It may even return the correct answer sometimes.